dappcoder/swirlds-dockerized-sdk/README.md

 ```
 git clone git@github.com:dappcoder/swirlds-dockerized-sdk.git
 ```
-2. Go to `./swirlds-sdk/config.txt` and update the external IP of the participants.
+2. Go to `./swirlds-sdk/config.txt` and update the external IPs of the participants.
 Replace `192.168.1.123` with your local IP address.
 3. Download Hashgraph Swirlds SDK.
 ``` https://www.swirlds.com/download/ ```
 4. Unzip to desired location.